 - having high blood pressure

-- taking certain medications (e.g., diuretics, hormones, corticosteroids, beta-blockers)
+- taking certain medications, such as diuretics, hormones, corticosteroids, or beta-blockers

-Higher than normal triglyceride levels may put you at risk for arteriosclerosis (hardening of the arteries or thickening of the artery walls), heart attack, stroke, and heart disease.
-If your triglyceride levels are high, you’re at risk for pancreatitis and liver disease.
+Higher than normal triglyceride levels may elevate your risk of arteriosclerosis (hardening of the arteries or thickening of the artery walls), heart attack, stroke, and heart disease.
+If your triglyceride levels are high, you may be at risk of

 The three primary ways to lower high triglyceride levels are:

 - Diet.
-Avoid simple carbohydrates (such as sugar and foods made with white flour or fructose), trans fats, and foods with hydrogenated oils or fats.
-Instead of the fat found in meats, choose healthier plant-based fats (such as olive oil and canola oil).
-Replace red meat with fish high in omega-3 fatty acids (such as mackerel or salmon).
-Limit or avoid alcohol consumption (high in calories and sugar)
+Avoid simple carbohydrates, such as sugar and foods made with white flour or fructose, trans fats, and foods with hydrogenated oils or fats.
+Instead of the fat found in meats, choose plant-based fats, such as olive oil and canola oil.
+Replace red meat with fish high in omega-3 fatty acids, such as mackerel or salmon.
+Limit or avoid alcohol consumption, as alcohol is high in calories and sugar.

 - Weight.
 Because extra calories are converted to triglycerides and stored as fat, if you reduce your calories, you will reduce triglycerides.
-Target and maintain a healthy weight with diet and exercise.
+Target and maintain a moderate weight with diet and exercise.

-Because low triglycerides are typically not cause for concern, there’s not a current range for them.
-If you have a triglyceride level lower than normal (under 150 mg/dl), it’s most likely a reflection of lifestyle choices such as:
+Because low triglyceride levels are typically not cause for concern, there’s not a current range for them.
+Lower than normal triglyceride levels, such as those under 150 mg/dL, are most likely a reflection of the following:

 - a diet that includes fasting

-A low triglyceride level could also be an indication of an underlying condition, such as malnutrition or malabsorption, but those conditions would typically be diagnosed by other symptoms.
+Low triglyceride levels could also be an indication of an underlying condition, such as malnutrition or malabsorption, but these conditions are typically identified and diagnosed by other symptoms.

-Because a high triglyceride level usually does not cause any symptoms, it’s typically spotted when your doctor orders a blood test that includes a lipid panel.
+Because high triglyceride levels usually do not cause any symptoms, they’re typically spotted when a doctor orders a blood test that includes a lipid panel.

-If high risk factors such as medical conditions or lifestyle choices are not present, your doctor will order a lipid panel every few years to check cholesterol and triglyceride levels.
+If you do not have high risk factors, including health conditions and some lifestyle factors, a doctor will order a lipid panel every few years to check cholesterol and triglyceride levels.

-If your lipid panel results show triglyceride levels above normal, your doctor will most likely suggest lifestyle changes focused on diet and exercise.
-If diet and exercise do not have the desired effect, your doctor may recommend medication, such as statins or fibrates.
+If your lipid panel results show above normal triglyceride levels, a doctor may suggest lifestyle changes focused on diet and exercise.
+If diet and exercise do not have the desired effect, they may recommend medication such as statins or fibrates.

-If your blood test lipid panel indicates that you have a high triglyceride level, your doctor will probably recommend lifestyle changes, such as exercising and following a diet low in simple carbohydrates, trans fats, and foods with hydrogenated oils or fats.
+If your blood test lipid panel indicates that you have a high triglyceride level, a doctor will likely recommend lifestyle changes, such as exercising and following a diet low in simple carbohydrates, trans fats, and foods with hydrogenated oils or fats.